Suceava, Romania Hero Image

 Regus Suceava$120Regus offers a reliable and globally recognized coworking experience in Suceava.
 Located in a central business area, it provides fully equipped workspaces, meeting rooms, and business support services, making it suitable for expats seeking a familiar and professional environment.

 Planning to live in Suceava long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →